How does it benefit me?

 How does it benefit my pet?

-▪Spaying and neutering may help your pet live a longer, healther life.
+▪Spaying and neutering may help your pet live a longer, healthier life.

 ▪Spaying virtually eliminates the possibility of uterine or ovarian cancer and greatly reduces the incidence of breast cancer, especially when your pet is spayed before her first heat cycle.

 ▪Neutering virtually eliminates testicular cancer and decreases the incidence of benign prostate disease.